Ruan-pysoft/ministdlib/features.md

 **Provided by**: `<ministd_io.h>`

+`open` opens a file descriptor-based `FILE` from a given path.
+Currently all files are created with both the read and write bits set, and there is no support for customising the mode the file is opened with.

+`from_fd` takes a file descriptor and creates a `FILE own`.

 #### File descriptors – `fd_open`, `fd_read`, `fd_write`, `fd_close`

 **Provided by**: `<ministd_io.h>`

+`fd_open` takes in a path, opens that file, and returns the file descriptor.
+Currently all files are created with both the read and write bits set, and there is no support for customising the mode the file is opened with.

+`fd_read`, `fd_write`, and `fd_close` function as `read`, `write`, and `close` respectively, but taking file descriptors rather than a `FILE` pointers.

 #### Buffered files – `BufferedFile`, `bf_new`, `bf_new_from`

 **Provided by**: `<ministd_io.h>`

+A `BufferedFile` is has a read and write buffer so that it can read and write large pieces of data at once, reducing the number of syscalls.

+`bf_new` wraps a given file into a `BufferedFile` using default buffer sizes.

+`bf_new_from` wraps a given file into a `BufferedFile` taking a read and write buffer as arguments.

 #### Locked Files – `LockedFile`, `lf_new`

 **Provided by**: `<ministd_io.h>`

+A `LockedFile` is a wrapper over another file which just protects access to the underlying file behind a mutex lock, enabling concurrent access without data races.

+`lf_new` wraps the given file in a `LockedFile`.

 ### Formatted IO interface